-Most features should have a fixed set of values, which is portable (tool neutral) across the class of tools they are designed to work with.
+Most features should have a fixed set of values that is portable (tool neutral) across the class of tools they are designed to work with.
 The user does not have to adjust the values for a exact tool.
-For example, <optimization>speed has the same meaning for all C++ compilers and the user does not have to worry about the exact options which are passed to the compiler's command line.
+For example, <optimization>speed has the same meaning for all C++ compilers and the user does not have to worry about the exact options passed to the compiler's command line.

-Besides such portable features there are special 'raw' features which allow the user to pass any value to the command line parameters for a particular tool, if so desired.
-For example, the <cxxflags> feature allows to pass any command line options to a C++ compiler.
-The <include> feature allows to pass any value to the -I and the interpretation is tool-specific.
-(There an example of very smart usage of that feature).
-Of course one should always strive to use the portable features but these should still be provided as a backdoor just to make sure Boost.Build does not take away any control from the user.
+Besides such portable features there are special 'raw' features that allow the user to pass any value to the command line parameters for a particular tool, if so desired.
+For example, the <cxxflags> feature allows you to pass any command line options to a C++ compiler.
+The <include> feature allows you to pass any string preceded by -I and the interpretation is tool-specific.
+(See the section called "Can I get output of external program as a variable in a Jamfile?" for an example of very smart usage of that feature).
+Of course one should always strive to use portable features, but these are still be provided as a backdoor just to make sure Boost.Build does not take away any control from the user.